mjfrigaard/sharing-your-work/manuscript/chapter1.md

 Neither the thesis/dissertation nor the peer-reviewed paper can document what you did in graduate school.

 * coming up with an idea,
-* turning it into a research question,
+* turning that idea into a research question,
 * convincing people of that idea (or some version of it),
 * collecting your data,
 * teaching labs/lectures,